oven-sh/bun/docs/cli/build.md

     └── index.js
 ```

-The contents of the `out/index.js` file looks something like this:
+The contents of `out/index.js` will look something like this:

 ```js#out/index.js
 // ...